Valkimani/Rose-Cancer-Foundation/README.md

 # Rose-Cancer-Foundation

+The RCF demonstrates the use of Bootstrap CSS Framework to create a mobile responsive website.

+Using Bootstrap, the following items were added to the website:

+    A navbar

+    A responsive layout

+    Responsive images

 <!-- Responsive design ensures that web applications render well on a variety of devices and window or screen sizes.
 This is a mobile-first application